-Slow Cooker Harvest Chicken and Autumn Vegetables is an easy set and forget all-in-one meal that’s perfect for busy weeknights and an alternative to Thanksgiving for two.
-Best of all, can be made in the oven or crock-pot with tender and juicy chicken, flavorful herbs and hearty vegetables.
+Slow Cooker Harvest Chicken and Vegetables is an easy set and forget meal that’s perfect for busy weeknights.
+Make this recipe in the oven or crock pot with tender chicken, flavorful herbs and hearty vegetables.

 During the busy fall months, there’s nothing like having easy set-and-forget slow cooker meals to fall back on.
 You just toss a bunch of ingredients into the crock-pot.
 And with a press of a button, you can have a warm meal ready and waiting for your in just a few hours.